mozilla/receiptverifier/README.md

 It is particularly helpful for HTML-only applications (i.e., applications that don't have a smart server that can verify receipts).

+If you use the library, please tell me and let me inform you of updates by [putting your name into this form](https://docs.google.com/spreadsheet/viewform?formkey=dEdMQW55V0xUekxBODdVdjB5c3pKUHc6MQ).
+Thanks!

 ## Using the library the really quick way